notifi-network/notifi-sdk-ts/packages/notifi-web-push-service-worker/README.md

 ## Create Web Push Subscription
 The service worker needs to be informed if it can create a web push subscritions in two different places.
 First, after user authorization has completed in the Notifi FE client or Notifi React Card.
 Second, after the user has granted [explicit permissions for web push notifcations](https://developer.mozilla.org/en-US/docs/Web/API/Notification/requestPermission_static).
 The following endpoint, ```tryCreateWebPushSubscription```, will call the service worker to attempt to register a web push subscription and subscribe the user to Notifi alerts.
 If any of these conditions are not fulfilled, the service worker will not create a web push subscription.

-The code below calls the service worker to try creating a web push subscription after the Notifi React card has completed the user authorization flow.
+The code below calls the service worker to try to create a web push subscription after the Notifi React card has completed the user authorization flow.
 ```tsx
 import { useNotifiFrontendClientContext } from '@notifi-network/notifi-react';
 import { tryCreateWebPushSubscription } from '@notifi-network/notifi-web-push-service-worker';